Anytime, Anywhere

 - Elementary through high school: breastfeeding/bodyfeeding education is part of health and sex education curriculum through established health and sex education standards that include breast anatomy and physiology and function, including the composition and nutritious value of human milk.

-- Data collection, reporting, and dissemination is decolonized and centered in respect for the traditions, customs, and cultures of the communities where information is learned.
+- Data collection, reporting, and dissemination is centered in respect for the traditions, customs, and cultures of the communities where information is learned

 Emergencies